lekma/mood.event/docs/Loop.rst

-    The following methods are implemented as a convenience, they allow you to instantiate watchers directly attached to the loop (although they do not take keyword arguments):
+    The following methods are implemented as a convenience, they allow you to instantiate watchers directly attached to the loop:

     .. py:method:: io(fd, events, callback[, data=None, priority=0])